Did you know?

-Pulau Labuan derives its name from Labuhan, the Malay word for “an anchorage” and is fittingly Malaysia’s only deepwater port.
+Pulau Labuan, or Labuan Island, derives its name from Labuhan, the Malay word for “harbour” and is fittingly Malaysia’s only deepwater port.
 Associated with safety and security, Labuan Island in its early days was a port of refuge for vessels plying the waters of Borneo, providing shelter from pirate attacks and storms.

-Located on the major shipping and air routes of Southeast Asia, this Malaysian Federal Territory actually comprises a cluster of seven small islands, of which Pulau Labuan is the largest.
+Located on the major shipping and air routes of Southeast Asia, Labuan is a Malaysian Federal Territory comprising a cluster of seven islands, of which Pulau Labuan is the largest.

 History & background

-Once a part of the Sultanate of Brunei, Pulau Labuan was ceded to Britain in 1846.
+Once a part of the Bruneian Empire, Labuan Island was ceded to Britain in 1846.
 During World War II the Imperial Japanese Army occupied Labuan, changing its name to Maida Island.
 In 1963, Labuan Island became a part of Malaysia.

 Location & geography

-Labuan sits ~8 km (5 mi) off the northwest coast of Borneo, north of Brunei Bay.
-It consists of the main island and six smaller islands: Pulau Burung, Pulau Daat, Pulau Papan, Pulau Kuraman, Pulau Rusukan Besar and Pulau Rusukan Kecil, with the latter 3 belonging to Labuan Marine Park.
+Labuan sits ~8 km (5 mi) off the northwestern coast of Borneo, north of Brunei Bay.
+It consists of the main island, Pulau Labuan, and six smaller islands: Pulau Burung, Pulau Daat, Pulau Papan, Pulau Kuraman, Pulau Rusukan Besar and Pulau Rusukan Kecil, with the latter 3 belonging to Labuan Marine Park.

-The main island covers 75 sq km (30 sq m) and is essentially flat – the highest point is just 85 m (280 ft) above sea level – and mostly covered in vegetation.
-There is little agriculture – the best land is used for residential or tourist development or, in the southwest, shipbuilding, manufacturing and oil and gas production.
+The main island covers 75 sq km (30 sq m) and is essentially flat.
+The highest point, Bukit Kubong, is just 91 m above sea level – and mostly covered in vegetation.
+There is little agriculture here – the best land is used for residential or tourist development or, in the southwest, shipbuilding, manufacturing and oil and gas production.

 Commerce & tourism

-Pulau Labuan serves as an important hub for commerce and tourism in the region.
-Its position in the middle of the Asia-Pacific region near shipping routes and offshore gas and oil fields prompted the Government to encourage foreign investment.
+Labuan serves as an important hub for commerce and tourism in the region.
+Its position in the middle of the Asia-Pacific region near shipping routes and offshore oil and gas fields prompted the Government to encourage foreign investment.
 In 1990 the island was declared a tax haven by the Malaysian government as the first step toward developing it into an offshore financial centre.

-Labuan Island’s duty-free status is a great attraction for the many tourists who come from Brunei – there is even a month-long, end-of-year ‘shopping carnival’.
+Labuan Island’s duty-free status is a great attraction for the many tourists who come from Sabah, Sarawak and Brunei Darussalam – there is even a month-long, end-of-year ‘shopping carnival’.

-In addition to shopping, Pulau Labuan has some good beaches, notably Pohon Batu and Pancur Hitam.
-Hotels and resorts in Labuan are aplenty, and the clear blue waters around the islands are perfect for diving, and also offer marvelous fishing, both deep-sea and around the coasts.
+Labuan Island has some great beaches, notably Pohon Batu, Pancur Hitam, Layang-Layangan and Batu Manikar.
+Hotels and resorts in Labuan are aplenty, and the waters around the island are perfect for diving, watersports and fishing, both deep-sea and around the coasts.